akoncic/vagrant-ubuntu-zk/README.md

 ============
 You can override default configuration with your own `config.rb` file.
 See `config.rb.sample` for more information.

-Default configuration assumes maximum number of 3 instances.
-If you want to create more instances, you will need to manually add new `server.n` directive to `zoo.cfg` configuration file, where `n` is the instance number.

 [vagrantfile]: https://www.vagrantup.com/docs/vagrantfile/
 [zookeeper]: https://zookeeper.apache.org/
 [ubuntu]: https://atlas.hashicorp.com/ubuntu/boxes/xenial64